News from Haiti Vol. 4: Haiti’s Current Political Situation

-A typical challenge is that of elections, and the definition of “President” in terms of government, the meaning of “Assemblymen” in terms of the legislative bodies and how they influence each other.
-Another problem is the approval (and confidence in) of the Prime Minister’s appointment by the President.
+A typical challenge is that of elections, which affects “President” in terms of government, and “Assemblymen” in terms of the legislative bodies.
+Another question is the approval (and confidence in) of the Prime Minister’s appointment by the President.
 Additionally, there is also a delay in appointment of judicial officials making it difficult for all facets of the government to come together and work smoothly.

 As mentioned before, the appointment of the Prime Minister is simple on paper, as in theory only the approval of the Parliament is needed.
 In reality, however, it is quite a long and complex process.
 When the President is creating a new administration, instead of listening to the Parliament as a whole, individual members state their conditions and everyone must come to an agreement before the Prime Minister can be instated.
 A long process of negotiations is awaiting the Prime Minister from the time he is appointed by the President to the time that the Parliament takes a confidence vote.
-In recent years, such as under the previous President Martelly, and interim President Préval, their first choice for Prime Minister did not receive the approval it needed from the Parliament, and so a new candidate had to be chosen.
-These examples explain why the current President’s ability to not only set up his new administration, but also gain the approval of his first pick for Prime Minister from the Parliament in only a few months is nothing short of epoch-making.
-This is due in part to revisions made to the constitution in 2012 as well as an alliance with the opposition party PHTK who has made a constant presence in Parliament.
+In recent years, such as under the previous President Michel Martelly, and interim President Jocelerme Privert, their first choice for Prime Minister did not receive the approval it needed from the Parliament, and so a new candidate had to be chosen and start over again the process.
+These examples explain how the approval of first pick of the President for Prime Minister, Dr Jack Guy Lafontant from the Parliament and set up the cabinet in such a short time period (of 47 days from inauguration of Presidency) was surprisingly quick.
+This is due in part to revisions made to the constitution in 2012 as well as ruling party PHTK with alliance parties who has made a constant presence in Parliament.
 If this situation continues, political stability is not far for the Haitian government.

 As one can see, political negotiation is an important approach in current Haitian politics, and President Moïse is taking a stringent approach to eradicating what others have called a hotbed of corruption.